-- For stomach aches: If one comes on, a drop sorts it out astoundingly quickly.
+- For stomach aches: If one comes on, one drop sorts it out astoundingly quickly.

 Doterra’s OnGuard blend is made up of six oils including cinnamon and clove.
-It smells deliciously warm and spicy.
+It’s deliciously warm and spicy.
 I use it:

 - When I feel run down or if I’m around someone who’s sick, by rubbing 1-2 drops plus 3-4 drops carrier oil into the soles of my feet (usually before bed).

-- When travelling: I rub 1 drop neat into my hands, cup them around my nose and mouth, and breathe deeply for a few minutes.
+- When travelling: I rub a drop into my hands, cup them around my nose and mouth, and breathe deeply for a few minutes.

 Doterra’s Balance blend includes six flower and leaf oils like chamomile, blue tansy and frankincense.
 It’s designed for “grounding and to balance emotions”.
 I use it:

 - For calming and focusing: I diffuse it on weeknights or weekends around the house, especially when I’m journalling or working on my blog.

 As I’ve mentioned, that’s just a small snippet on how I use these oils.
 I’m discovering new uses every day, creating new blends every week and get excited about new oils I can add to my collection every month!

 Over to you – what are your favourite oils?
 What couldn’t you live without every day?